We’ve compiled valuable tax strategy articles below. You can find even more tax strategy articles in our Financial Center Guides.

-Planning for the 3.8% Medicare Contribution Tax on Net Investment Income—Starting in 2013, high-income taxpayers will face a 3.8% additional Medicare contribution tax on net investment income.
+Planning for the 3.8% Medicare Contribution Tax on Net Investment Income—As of 2013, high-income taxpayers will face a 3.8% additional Medicare contribution tax on net investment income.
 Here's an overview of the new tax and steps you can take to reduce its impact.

 529 Plans—If you have a child (or a grandchild) who is going to attend college in the future, you have probably heard about qualified tuition programs, also known as 529 plans (for the Internal Revenue Code section that provides for them), which allow prepayment of higher education costs on a tax-favored basis.

 Post-2009 Roth IRA rollovers—You may roll over amounts in qualified employer-sponsored retirement plan accounts, such as 401(k)s and profit sharing plans, and regular IRAs, into Roth IRAs—regardless of your adjusted gross income (AGI).

 Advantages of Accelerating Qualified Plan and IRA Distributions—When it comes to taxes, reaching age 70-1/2 is an important milestone.
 That's because you have to start taking minimum annual distributions from your traditional IRAs when you reach age 70-1/2.
 And if you've already retired from your company, you also must begin making withdrawals from your company retirement plan as well.
 If you don't take these minimum distributions when you're supposed to, you could get hit with a 50% penalty tax.